 Yes, you can sue a bus or trucking company if there is evidence that a driver in the company’s employment or otherwise driving for the company was at fault for the crash.

-Our law firm has handled many, many cases like this, where a crash caused traumatic brain injury (TBI).
+Our law firm has handled many cases like this, where a crash caused traumatic brain injury (TBI).

 One of our clients had part of his skull crushed.
 He suffered permanent, severe brain damage and lost an eye.
 He and his wife are such lovely people, and it is tragic that the negligence of a commercial driver changed their lives.
-The millions of dollars Fred won for them in a settlement could not bring back what was lost, but it has helped them handle the reality of their lives with dignity.
+The millions of dollars our lawyers won for them in a settlement could not bring back what was lost, but it has helped them handle the reality of their lives with dignity.

-When a product causes brain damage, the companies that made, distributed and sold that product may be legally responsible for the harm.
+When a product causes brain damage, the companies that made, distributed, and sold that product may be legally responsible for the harm.

 Many of our clients are children.
 We have handled cases where a product marketed to children and their parents caused brain damage.
 Parents purchase these products trusting that they have been adequately tested and are safe, and then the unimaginable happens.
 We believe companies should be held accountable for selling dangerous products.